how to dispose of old carpet hero image

 Costs vary depending on where you live, the size of the skip and whether or not you need a skip permit too.
 For full details on hiring a skip, see our Skip Hire Guide.

-7. Use a Hippo bag for carpet disposal
+7. Use a Hippo bag

-Cheaper than a skip, you can also dispose of carpet with a hippo bag, sometimes referred to as skip bags.
-The company that you rent the bag from will usually offer disposal.
-However, it’s worth asking a private waste collector for a quote as they often do it cheaper.
+Smaller than a skip, you can also dispose of carpet with a hippo bag, sometimes referred to as skip bags.
+See our Hippo Bag Guide here.

 man and van clearance compamny carrying rolled up carpet for carpet disposal

-8. Man & Van Carpet Disposal
+8. Man & Van Waste Carrier

 Important to remember is that you have a ‘Duty of Care’ as a householder to make sure your carpet isn’t fly tipped.
 This is very common and a real crisis not just for councils but for the environment too.
 You can receive a big fine if any fly tipped waste is traced back to you, so always check your waste carrier is registered with the Environment Agency.